 YouTube has announced that it's officially retiring its Community Captions feature in September 2020, citing its relatively low usage.
 This move has attracted many critics, however, and for good reason.

 Community Captions on YouTube have helped provide greater video accessibility to all sorts of different communities.
 Deaf and hearing-disabled communities rely on closed captioning features for all videos, and prolific or disabled creators are often unable to provide captions for their videos themselves.
 Additionally, channels can benefit a great deal from international audiences, and community captions made it possible for multilingual viewers to bring in linguistically & geographically diverse audiences to their favorite creators' content.

-Even though YouTube has made it harder for creators to crowdsource their subtitles for enhanced accessibility, people who valued the feature still have a free, convenient option for adding captions to YouTube content and making them available to the viewers who need them.
-Here's how you can add subtitles to YouTube content and share them with a wide audience:
+Even though YouTube has made it harder for creators to crowdsource their captions or subtitles for enhanced accessibility, people who valued the feature still have a free, convenient option for adding captions to YouTube content and making them available to the viewers who need them.
+Here's how you can add subtitles to any video you publish on your YouTube channel:

 - Paste the link into the Kapwing Studio

 Step 1: Paste the link into the Kapwing Studio

 Here, paste the link to the YouTube video you want to add subtitles to into the URL field and give Kapwing a few seconds to upload the video to the Studio.

 With most captioning tools, adding your subtitles can be a long and difficult process.
 But with Kapwing, it can take you just a couple minutes to create & edit your subtitles, from start to finish.
 And with customization options for font, color, style, outline, size, and position, you can make your captions look exactly the way you want.